Luca Bombino

-Luca Bombino (born July 10, 2006) is an American professional soccer player who plays for Major League Soccer club San Diego FC on loan from Los Angeles FC.
-Luca holds both US and Italian Citizenships.
-Luca grew up in Saugus, CA. Before signing his first pro contract with LAFC2, Luca was set to attend UCLA.
+Luca Dylan Bombino (born July 10, 2006) is an American professional soccer player who plays left-back for club Stoke City.

 Career

+Early career

+Bombino was born in Santa Monica, California and participated in a community program called Kids Love Soccer in Santa Clarita.
+He then joined youth club FC Valencia until he was scouted playing in the state cup by Los Angeles FC joining in 2017 at under-12 level.

 Los Angeles FC

 Bombino played as part of the Los Angeles FC academy setup from 2017, before playing with the club's MLS Next Pro side Los Angeles FC 2 in both 2023 and 2024.
 On September 7, 2024, he was temporarily part of the first team squad, before signing permanently as a homegrown player a week later.

+San Diego FC

 On February 25, 2025, Bombino joined San Diego FC on a season-long loan ahead of their inaugural season.
-He scored his first professional goal on July 5, 2025, netting during a 3–4 loss at home to Houston Dynamo.
+He scored his first professional goal on July 5, netting during a 4–3 loss at home to Houston Dynamo.
+On November 18, San Diego FC exercised their option to sign Bombino on a permanent basis.
+On April 11, 2026, Bombino scored San Diego's 100th goal.

+Stoke City

+On September 1, 2026, Bombino signed with EFL Championship club Stoke City for an undisclosed fee on a four-year contract.
+He made his debut the same day coming on as a half-time substitute in a 1–0 victory against Norwich City.

+International career

+Born in the United States, Bombino is of Italian descent.
+Luca was named as an alternate for the 2023 FIFA U-17 World Cup, but did not make the final 21 man roster.
+He was called up to the United States U20s for the 2024 CONCACAF U-20 Championship.
+Bombino was part of the squad at the 2025 FIFA U-20 World Cup that took place in Chile.